-Florida Sun Printing offers a cold web offset printer for fast turnaround press production of newspapers, tabloids, broadsheets, magazines, and catalogs in Florida, Georgia, Alabama, North Carolina, South Carolina, Bahamas, and Puerto Rico
+Florida Sun Printing offers fast turnaround of newspapers, tabloids, broadsheets, magazines, and catalogs in Florida, Georgia, Alabama, North Carolina, South Carolina, Bahamas, and Puerto Rico

 Cold Offset Printing Vs. Digital Printing so what is the difference?